Transportation Resources for Pediatric Cancer Patients

 - Talk with the social worker in your cancer center about local transportation resources for people with cancer.

-- Your cancer center may have local van service available.
+- Your cancer center may have a local van service available.

 - Local cancer service organizations may provide transportation assistance or reimbursements.